What Causes IBS Neurological Symptoms?

 Medications for Irritable Bowel Syndrome

 There are many different types of medications you can choose from, but each has its own advantages and disadvantages.
-Antispasmodics can reduce your intestinal spasms to treat the symptoms of cramping and pain in the abdomen; however, they can also have consequential side effects, including dry mouth and constipation.
-One research paper entitled “Irritable bowel syndrome in the United States: prevalence, symptom patterns, and impact” has found that laxatives can treat constipation, but they also have negative gastrointestinal effects, including diarrhea.
-Selective serotonin reuptake inhibitors are antidepressants that effectively reduce the intensity of symptoms; however, they can also have undesirable side effects such as dry mouth, sleepiness, and sexual dysfunction.
-Probiotics, in particular strains like Bifidobacterium and Lactobacillus, which may help to restore the balance of gut bacteria and improve gut motility and function, have also been studied as a potential treatment option.
-From what the research indicates on probiotics, it appears that more clinical trials are required to determine their ideal strains and dosages.
+Antispasmodics can reduce your intestinal spasms to treat abdominal cramping and pain; however, they can also have side effects like dry mouth and constipation.2 One research paper entitled “Irritable bowel syndrome in the United States: prevalence, symptom patterns, and impact” has found that laxatives can treat constipation, but they also have negative gastrointestinal effects, including diarrhea.15 Selective serotonin reuptake inhibitors (SSRIs) are antidepressants that effectively reduce the intensity of symptoms; however, they can also have undesirable side effects such as dry mouth, sleepiness, and sexual dysfunction.16 Probiotics (in particular, strains like Bifidobacterium and Lactobacillus) may help restore the balance of gut bacteria and improve gut motility and function.
+They have also been studied as potential treatment options.17 From what the research indicates on probiotics, it appears that more clinical trials are required to determine their ideal strains and dosages.

 Neuroplasticity for Irritable Bowel Syndrome

 Neuroplasticity, the ability of the brain to change and reorganize itself in response to novel experiences or stimuli, has gained popularity as a method of treating IBS symptoms.
-At re-origin, our neuroplasticity-based program targets the limbic system, the brain’s center for processing emotions, and aims to provide you with a tailored brain retraining regimen designed to restore and regulate your limbic system, which in turn can help to balance the brain-gut axis.
-By addressing the fundamental cause of the problem, using our program has the potential to offer long-term benefits to overcome everyday symptoms.
-Those who have participated in our program have found our approach is a non-invasive treatment choice due to the absence of medications or dietary restrictions.
-With a focus on improving your emotional control and re-balancing the limbic system, you too can overcome abdominal discomfort, bloating, constipation, and diarrhea symptoms.
-By focusing on a brain training approach, adjustments to symptoms can help you return to a better quality of life.
+At re-origin, our neuroplasticity-based program targets the limbic system, the brain’s center for processing emotions, and aims to provide you with a tailored brain retraining regimen designed to restore and regulate your limbic system, which in turn can help to balance the gut-brain axis.
+Doing so can offer long-term benefits to overcome everyday symptoms.
+With a focus on improving your emotional control and re-balancing the limbic system, you too, can overcome symptoms of abdominal discomfort, bloating, constipation, and diarrhea.
+By focusing on a brain retraining approach, adjustments to symptoms can help you return to a better quality of life.

 Frequently Asked Questions About IBS Neurological Symptoms

-How do you feel when you have irritable bowel syndrome?
+How is your mood and mental health when you have irritable bowel syndrome?

 Abdominal pain, IBS with bloating, IBS with diarrhea (IBS-D), IBS with constipation (IBS-C), and other symptoms can have a severe impact on your mood and mental health, leading to sadness, anxiety, and a lower quality of life.
 Your general well-being can then be impacted, leading to chronic discomfort, social anxiety, and shame.